Walpole WA – Locals’ Guide 2023 plus Best 17 Things To Do

 Accommodation in Walpole

-Their glamping luxury tents were amazing and great value compared to some of the others in the south west.
-You can read our full review and see photos of the tents on this Coalmine Beach Holiday Park Review or click the rating below to read the reviews on Booking.com
+Their glamping luxury tents were great value compared to some of the others in the south west.
+You can read our full review and see photos of the tents on this Coalmine Beach Holiday Park Review.

-Tinglewood Cabins are great if you want to stay in a chalet.
-It gets a 9.5 star rating on Booking.com, and it has a fully equipped kitchen and a fireplace.
-See if it is still available for your dates by clicking here or on the photo for prices on Agoda.
+Tinglewood Cabins are great if you want to stay in a chalet with a fully equipped kitchen and a fireplace.

-For more options, read this guide on the best accommodation in Walpole.
+For more options, see this guide on the best accommodation in Walpole.

 Location & How to get to Walpole